Is it true there are only two verb tenses in English?

 – Explain why English has no future tense

 Of all the word types in English, verbs must surely be the most complicated.
 Not only are verbs the keystones of a clause or sentence, but they can be modified to express grammatical features such as modality, transitivity, passivity, agreement and aspect.
-In this short three lesson course, we focus on verb tense (the expression of fixed time) in both general and academic contexts.
+In this short three chapter reader, we focus on verb tense (the expression of fixed time) in both general and academic contexts.

 Because some students report having difficulty with knowing when and how to use this time-based verb function, we focus on the two English tenses in this course in some detail.
-We explore the past and present tenses in Lesson 1, the formation of these two tenses in Lesson 2 and their use in academic English essays in Lesson 3.
+We explore the past and present tenses in Chapter 1, the formation of these two tenses in Chapter 2 and their use in academic English essays in Chapter 3.
 After completing each lesson, you may wish to unlock, download and complete our worksheets to check your progress and understanding and improve your academic English proficiency.
 Good luck!

 1. How is tense identified in a language?